 Step Two – Reshaping the Cornea

 During the evaluation, our doctor will calculate the treatment option that will offer you the best visual results.
 This is determined by your prescription, the thickness of your cornea, your astigmatism, and the amount of aberrations recorded during your evaluation.
-We are proud to offer several different treatment options:

 Advanced LASIK with the Mel80 System by Zeiss